’50s Frosted Sandwich Loaf

 Brown Derby Cobb Salad

-From Hollywood’s Brown Derby restaurant and named for its owner, Robert Howard Cobb, the Cobb Salad is the original chopped ...
+From Hollywood’s Brown Derby restaurant and named for its owner, Robert Howard Cobb, the Cobb Salad is to Americans the ...

 Brussels Sprouts (Petals with Bacon & Onion)